GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 <h3 id="stoch-sys-sismonr">

-Generating a stochastic model with the sismonr package
+Generating a stochastic model with the `sismonr` package

 </h3>

-Once we have selected a class of model to represent our chosen GRN, decisions must be made about the construction of the model.
+As mentioned previously, simulators rely on a set of rules to convert the GRN into a mathematical or statistical model that can be used to simulate gene expression over time.
+This set of rules will depend on the type of model we want to construct (boolean, deterministic, etc).

 In the case of a stochastic model, we must decide how to transform a graph representing regulatory interactions between genes into a set of biochemical reactions.
-There is not one correct answer.
+There is no correct answer.
 The modelling decisions will influence the precision of the model, with biological accuracy balancing computational efficiency.
-For example, the `sismonr` uses the following rules:
+As an example, the `` `sismonr` `` uses the following rules:

 <img src="images/sismonr_stochastic_system.png" alt="The sismonr stochastic system rules" width="700"/>

-<small>This is how `sismonr` models different type of expression regulation.
+<small>This is how `` `sismonr` `` models different type of expression regulation.
 Each arrow i -> j in the GRN is transformed into a set of biochemical reactions with associated rates, as presented. </small>

 For example, the following small GRN: